benhj/knoxcrypt/README.md

 Firstly, please use the google group TeaSafe for reporting feedback.

-I am really in need to any feedback and testers and people who may like to contribute.
+I am really in need of any feedback and testers and people who may like to contribute.
 In particular, I need a UI that makes the whole image creation and mounting process a little more user-friendly.
 Any takers?